PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 17:01:29
+Last updated: 2024-04-13 17:02:03
-Random Quote: I act as if I don't care if people dislike me.
-Deep down, I actually enjoy it. - Wednesday Addams
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson